 MOVE YOUR BODY

 Find an activity you love to do.
 Being physically active should not be a punishment for what you ate.
-We are made to move.
-Too often we hear that we should burn off the food that we eat.
+Just like we are human and we need to eat to live, we are also made to move our bodies.
+Too often we hear that we should burn off the food that we eat, or we should burn a certain amount of calories in order to earn a meal.
 However, exercise as punishment for eating is a slippery slope.
 Focus on moving your body on a regular basis so that you develop healthier habits around movement.
 Take any opportunity you have to move your body, from cleaning your house, to walking daily or hitting the gym.
-Don’t feel ashamed if you sometimes need to rest as your body can benefit from resting and recovering rather than stressing from strenuous exercise.
-Remember it is what you do consistently over time, not what you do sometimes.
+Don’t feel ashamed if you sometimes need to rest as your body benefits from resting and recovering rather than stressing from strenuous exercise.
+Remember it is what you do consistently over time, not what you do sometimes which counts.

 A healthy relationship with food should not be directed by people who lead by ‘my way or the high way’ approach.
 It is so important to educate yourself.
 Take snippets of information from all sources, but never follow one individual and do only what they do.
 I am a big believer in educating ourselves about health so that we can make informed decisions.
 We are all UNIQUE, our energy needs differ, our preference for food is different, the way we move our bodies is different.
 If all of these factors are different then we cannot expect to be eating the same way.
 Practice having a healthy relationship with food that meets your nutritional requirements , fuels your activities and makes you feel good and happy.

 Disclaimer – I am not a health care professional.
 This blog provides general information and discussions about health and wellness.
 The information and other content provided in this blog are not intended and should not be construed as medical advice, nor is the information a substitute for professional medical expertise or treatment.